User Data Definitions

 Attributing values to user data variables

-The location you attribute a value to a user data variable depends on the level the variable is defined.
+The location where you attribute a value to a user data variable depends on the level the variable is defined.
 There are many ways to access user data variables to edit the values.
-One of the most convenient methods is to navigate to the Data tab to utilize the project hierarchy:
+One of the most convenient methods is to use the Asset Hierarchy in the Network tab.
+Select a Scenario, Facility or Well in the hierarchy and click the User Data button in the ribbon:

 Click image to expand or minimize.

-Select the level from the hierarchy.
+Select the level from the hierarchy (note that Project is not available in the hierarchy on the Network tab).
 The user data values can be edited in one of three ways:

 - Select Data and then User Defined Data: